1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 With this kind of file read, it could be possible to fuzz for common file names.
 However, this wouldn't make sense in this context.
 I want the source code for any XAMPP php scripts.

 From the Apache version in the response, it seems like the XAMPP version is `XAMPP release 7.1.28 , 7.2.17 or 7.3.4:` I'll need to find some source files for XAMPP and try to enumerate where I can find these custom php scripts used on the site.
+It's beginning to look like I will have to spin up a Windows VM and install the thing in order to figure this out.